weiks/quarters-docs/docs/sdk/unity.md

 Get Account Balance
 ----
 Get account balance can be only called after successful authorization.
-On success delegate is fired with User.Account.Balance object
+On success delegate is fired with `User.Account.Balance` object.

 Example: